-paralleled by the fact that the human being of all animals was created upright so it might look up to see God, whom he resembled, worshipping him and acknowledging him as his source and origin and not being "dragged down to earth;" "his head is lifted high towards things above, that he may look up to what is akin to him."
-56
+rationality57 but freedom and creativity.58 It was thought to be paralleled by the fact that the human being, of all animals, was created upright so it might look up to see God, whom he resembled, worshipping Him and acknowledging Him as His source and origin and not being 'be dragged down to earth': 'his head is lifted high towards things above, that he may look up to what is akin to him.'59

-But to be made to be in free conscious communion and union with God is to be formed in, through, and for Jesus Christ (Col. 1:16) and it is for this reason that Irenaeus of Lyons (v.130-c.202) writes that the human being was made in "image of Christ."
-Irenaeus, and other Greek Fathers after him, elaborated on this idea by distinguishing between the image and the likeness of God.
-He understands "image" as in reference to the Son, as the image of the invisible God (Colossians 1:15), whereas "likeness" he understands as in reference to the Spirit who is referred to as God's "figure."
-The image of God might be understood as free, rational and creative personhood with the innate possibility of partaking in conscious fellowship with God in Christ, and the likeness of God is an achieved reality when the image, by direct communion with the Person of the Word of God, Jesus Christ, is transformed into the finite image of the divine life.
+But to be made to be in free conscious communion and union with God is to be formed in through and for Jesus Christ (Col. 1:16) and it is for this reason that Irenaeus of Lyons writes that the human being was made in the 'image of Christ.60 Irenaeus, and other Greek Fathers after him, elaborated on this idea by distinguishing between the image and the likeness of God.
+For Irenaeus, Adam is created by Christ and for Christ in the initial position as body and soul animated by a breath of life from God's Spirit.61 He understands "image" as in reference to the Son, as the image of the invisible God (Colossians 1:15),62 whereas "likeness" he understands as in reference to the Spirit who is referred to as God's "figure."63 The image of God might be understood as free, rational and creative personhood with the innate possibility of partaking in conscious fellowship with God in Christ and the likeness of God is an achieved reality when the image, by direct communion with the Person of the Word of God, Jesus Christ, is transformed into the finite image of the divine life.